CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

     display(dfdimCustomer_silver.head(10))
     ```

-     Here you have created a new DataFrame dfdimCustomer_silver by performing various transformations such as dropping duplicates, selecting specific columns, and splitting the "CustomerName" column to create "First" and "Last" name columns.
+     Here, you have created a new DataFrame, dfdimCustomer_silver, by performing various transformations such as dropping duplicates, selecting specific columns, and splitting the "CustomerName" column to create "First" and "Last" name columns.
 The result is a DataFrame with cleaned and structured customer data, including separate "First" and "Last" name columns extracted from the "CustomerName" column.

 1. Next we'll **create the ID column for our customers**.
 In a new code block, paste and run the following: